karamgaby/Stipe-Simple-Pay-Different-Email-Per-Product/readme.txt

 Advanced Custom fields is a required plugin to be able to use this plugin.

+= Is Stripe Payments WordPress Plugin – WP Simple Pay required? = Stripe Payments WordPress Plugin – WP Simple Pay is a required plugin to be able to use this plugin

 == Screenshots ==

 1. Where to set the product email